suchanek/proteusPy/README.md

    $ panel serve ~/repos/proteusPy/viewer/rcsb_viewer.py --show --autoreload
    ```

-3) rcsb_viewer - `Docker` version.
-I've created a `Docker` image of the viewer.
+3) rcsb_viewer `Docker` version -  I've created a `Docker` image of the viewer.
 It's available on `DockerHub` at `egsuchanek/rcsb_viewer:latest`, as well as on GitHub at: `ghcr.io/suchanek/rcsb_viewer`.
 It's possible to build the image for MacOS or Linux by going into the `viewer` directory and executing:

   ```console
   $ docker build -t rcsb_viewer .